build-canaries/nevergreen-infra/README.md

 ## Set up a production instance

-You could do this via Snap.CI, but if you wanted to rerun it manually, you just need to download the jar.
+You could do this via CI, but if you wanted to rerun it manually, you just need to download the jar.

 ```
 ssh nevergreen@staging.nevergreen.io